Vetchu/protocol-design-assignments/paragraphs/03_overview.md

 ## Overview

 XTP is not a general purpose protocol, in that it is aimed for file transfer.
 This document defines version 1 of XTP and in the future it may be possible that newer versions will extend the functionalities or deeply change the ones described in this document.
-To see the version independent properties, refer to [INVARIANTS].

 XTP is a connection-oriented protocol that creates a stateful interaction between a client and server.
 For each file transfer there is a different connection and the terms "client" and "server" are relative to a single connection, so a client in a connection can be a server in another connection and vice versa.